 Before the 1940s, there were other states besides California that didn't require a JD in order to take the bar exam and get a license to practice law.
 Most lawyers earned their legal license by apprenticing in a law firm for a given number of years.

 It was during the 1950s that state legislations began mandating that a person must have a law degree before they could practice law.
 This change was brought about by certain shortcomings in legal practice at the time.
 Many states sought to fix these issues by introducing requirements to raise the standards of legal practice and limit the number of people that could become lawyers.

 Once this state legislation took effect, aspiring lawyers could get a Master of Laws degree (LL.M) from universities.
 It was not until the 1960s that colleges and universities began offering JD degrees, which over time became the primary law school degree.

 A Juris Doctor degree is technically a professional doctorate.
 But unlike other Ph.D. holders, lawyers don't get the title of "Dr." Instead, they can choose to use the title "esquire," which is shortened to "Esq." and can be placed after a lawyer's name.

 JD vs. LLM Degree Programs

 Now we've answered the question of "What is a JD degree?"
 But let's explore whether there are other law degrees you can or should pursue.

-While all you need to qualify to take the bar exam is a JD degree, you can go a step further by getting a Masters of Law (LLM) degree.
-But you don’t need an LLM to practice law.
-People who go for an LLM do it mostly for academic purposes, or if they aren’t ready for the bar exam, or have no intention of taking it.
+While all you need to qualify to take the bar exam is a JD degree, you can go a step further by getting a Master of Laws (LLM) degree.
+But you don't need an LLM to practice law.
+People who go for an LLM do it either for academic purposes, if they aren't ready for the bar exam, or have no intention of taking it.